 - You may extend your stay overseas, taking careful note of when you are expected back to resume your university classes.
-Please note that you will have to organise and pay for your own travel insurance if you extend your stay/travel outside the official in-country program placement dates.
+Please note that you will have to organise and pay for your own travel insurance if you extend your stay/travel outside the official OLE In-Country Experience placement dates.

 What do the Key Dates mean?

-Arrival Date: Students arrive and Check-In to the Host University’s Accommodation.
+Move-in Date: Students arrive in-country and Check-In to their Accommodation.

-Departure Date: Students depart and Check-Out of the Host University’s Accommodation.
+Move-out Date: Students depart in-country and Check-Out of their Accommodation.